 Southwest A-List Preferred Elite Status

-To achieve Southwest A-List elite status, you’ll need to fly 50 qualifying flights with Southwest or earn 70,000 tier-qualifying points in the Rapid Rewards program in a calendar year.
+To achieve Southwest A-List elite status, you’ll need to fly 40 qualifying one-way flights with Southwest or earning 70,000 tier-qualifying points in a calendar year.

 With Southwest A-List Preferred elite status, you’ll enjoy all the benefits of A-List elite status as well as the following perks: